datasci-osu/dsosuk8s/cluster/README.md

 when a PVC is created connecting a pod to a volume kubernetes handles the job of ensuring that the pod containers run on the same node as the volume, or detaches and re-attaches the PV (EBS vol) to a node where the pod can run.

-For reasons desribed below, we use two nodegroups, a "Core" nodegroup and a "User" nodegroup, and only run pods requesting PVs on the "Core" nodegroup.
+For reasons desribed below we use three nodegroups: a "cluster-tools" nodegroup, a "jhcontrolplane" nodegroup and a "jhusers" nodegroup.
+Pods accessing persistent volumes are not run on the jhusers nodegroup.
 Thus, the physical architecture looks like so:

 <img src="images/physical_layout.png" width="50%"/>